Type II superstring amplitude at one-loop and transcendentality

 \textit{Four-graviton string scattering.—}Consider the four-graviton amplitude in Type II superstring theory in flat spacetime.
 Let $k_i$ denote the asymptotic momenta and $\epsilon_i$ the polarization tensors of the gravitons, with $i=1,2,3,4$.
 Momentum conservation and the masslessness condition imply $\sum_{i=1}^4 k_i = 0$ and $k_i^2 = 0$ respectively, leaving two independent momenta.
 We use the dimensionless kinematic variables defined by $s_{ij} = -\alpha^\prime(k_i + k_j)^2 / 4$, called the Mandelstam invariants.
 We set $s = s_{12}=s_{34}$, $t = s_{14}=s_{23}$, and $u = s_{13}=s_{24}$, subject to $s + t + u = 0$.
 The perturbative four-graviton amplitude is then expressed as \cite{Green:2008uj,DHoker:2015gmr}

 where $\kappa_{10}$ is the ten-dimensional gravitational constant.
 The factor $\mathcal{R}^4$ represents a contraction of four linearized Riemann tensors constructed from $k_i$ and $\epsilon_i$, capturing all graviton polarizations.
 Further, $g_s$ is the string coupling constant, $h$ denotes the genus of the worldsheet, and ${A}^{(h)}(s_{ij})$ are the genus-$h$ coefficient functions that depend on the kinematic variables $s_{ij}$.
-These functions are invariant under permutations of the $s_{ij}$ variables, meaning we can express their momentum dependence through symmetric polynomials $\sigma_k = s^k + t^k + u^k$ for $k \in \mathbb{N}$.
-Momentum conservation ensures $\sigma_1 = 0$, leaving only $\sigma_2$ and $\sigma_3$ as independent variables.
+These functions are invariant under permutations of the $s_{ij}$ variables, implying we can express their momentum dependence through symmetric polynomials $\sigma_k = s^k + t^k + u^k$ for $k \in \mathbb{N}$.
+Momentum conservation ensures $\sigma_1 = 0$, leaving only $\sigma_2$ and $\sigma_3$ as independent variables \cite{Green:2000}.

-At tree level, the coefficient function is given by \cite{Green:1999pv}
+At tree level, the coefficient function is given by \cite{Green:2000}

-where $\zeta_{2m+1}$ represents the Riemann zeta function evaluated at $2m+1$ with $\mathcal{T}(\zeta_{2m+1})=2m+1$.
-Closed formulae of coefficient functions at higher genus remain elusive.
-However, by expanding the integrand for small values of the kinematic variables, the coefficient functions expand accordingly and the contributions of the individual terms can be calculated through explicit integration.
+while closed formulae of coefficient functions at higher genus remain elusive.~However, by expanding the integrand for small values of the kinematic variables, the coefficient functions expand accordingly and the contributions of the individual terms can be calculated through explicit integration.
 This procedure is known as the low-energy expansion of the string amplitude.
-Performing a low-energy expansion of (\ref{eq: tree-sigmas}), we observe that the expression is uniformly transcendental.
+Performing a low-energy expansion of (\ref{eq: tree-sigmas}) {and using $\mathcal{T}(\zeta_{2m+1})=2m+1$}, we observe that the expression is uniformly transcendental.